jonmeyer1229/Project-1/README.md

 Remove the zero-MRP record.

-Convert prices from paise to dollars.
+Convert prices from paise to rupees.

 Convert the True/False stock field into a SQL Server BIT value.